 This costume was the main one that I planned for this year, so I did spend $58 on stuff that I didn’t have yet.

 - Catsuit – I bought a $28 one off of Amazon, Leg Avenue Costumes Wet Look Zipper Front Cat Suit.
-I also noticed that you can buy them pretty reasonable at the major Halloween costume stores like this one.

 - Avengers Belt – That’s a $3 thrift store belt that my roommate, H, donated and we turned it into the Avengers belt with a red Solo cup, super glue, and a little red and black nail polish (the 80 cent little bottles, lol).
 We already had all of that stuff on hand, but you can budget for $6.